 Click the button below to see CAPI’s 2023 Public Policy Agenda and find out more information we are focusing our efforts on through various policy committees.

-CAPI’s Public Policy Youth Fellowship is a hybrid, youth cohort for residents in the Twin Cities community that focuses on the importance of community engagement, leadership development, and organizing.
+CAPI’s Public Policy Youth Fellowship is a hybrid, youth cohort for residents in the Twin Cities community ages 16-24 that focuses on the importance of community engagement, leadership development, and organizing.
 Youth organize around policy issues impacting women of color, economic stability, public safety, and voter participation.
 Participants will engage in the following:

 • North Star Act: A proposed public safety legislation that would prohibit local law enforcement from using state resources to detain undocumented immigrants and remove detention centers from the state of Minnesota.